AnuragKSinha/spring-boot-microservices-workshop/Configurations.md

 	"http://localhost:8080/actuator/refresh"
 	3. @RefreshScope needs to be used on the beans whose values you want to refresh when POST endpoint is hit.Refresh does not happen for all the beans.

+# Best Practices: Configuration Strategies
+	1. Specificity Microservices specific change: NO --> application.properties
+		Configuration which is rarely going to change like application.name or any property which is internal to microservice.
+	2. Specificity Microservices specific change: YES --> Config Server Configuration which is most likely going to change at runtime like In Deployment in AWS,GCP there will be system variable which is going to change based on which cloud provider is being used.